 Ms. Moneyball is what the Board member who introduced me to the search called her.
 She is hungry and has all the skills and stats, but is not a proven commodity.
 Like Matt Duffy vs. Pablo Sandoval.
 (Look how that is turning out!)
 The offer we made to her was the same as to Mr. Carve-out, so the Moneyball analogy does not completely fit.
 I would not have my client hire a woman for the job for less than what he was going to pay a man.
 The key point is that she is the right hire for their stage and will actually do the work that “the most amazing” and “Mr. Carve-out” would probably want to hire staff to do.
 She is an “A” player in terms of the skills and experience we were looking for; she just did not have the CFO title.
 If and when the times get tough, she will fight through them.
 She is smart and driven and will work very hard to ensure the company success.
 This search was completed in 40 days start to finish.

 Don’t be fooled by a big reputation.
 Skills, smarts and potential are more important and a rigorous process should not be rushed.
-Clients take note: I will be more forceful in my advising in these situations in the future.
-If you would like to share your own stories or to discuss hiring strategies, please contact me, Dave Arnold, at: email@example.com.
+Clients take note: I will be more forceful in my advising in these situations in the future to get you a truly great CFO.
+If you would like to share your own stories or to discuss hiring strategies, please contact me, Dave Arnold, at: firstname.lastname@example.org.